tzicatl/collective.recipe.supervisor/plone/recipe/cluster/README.txt

     providing a `pid:value` command line.
 Where `value` is either a PID number, either a text files that contains a pid.

-    The `background:` suffix is also available.
+    The `background:` prefix is also available.

 restart
     Multiline option.
 Each line is a command line that will be